imagej/imagej.github.io/pages/2011-09-29_-_Display_framework_changes.md

 description: test description
 ---

-{% capture includecontent %} The following is a blog post from {% include person content='Rueden' %} originally published on the ImageJDev web site. {% endcapture %}

-{% include info-box content=includecontent %}
+{% capture content %} The following is a blog post from {% include person content="Rueden" %} originally published on the ImageJDev web site. {% endcapture %} {% include sidebox-right content=content %}

 The following is a quick technical update on some work I am doing on ImageJ2's display hierarchy.
 It will mostly be of interest to other IJ2